 Recipients have the right to a timely application process.
-The time standard for completing and processing a SCCA application is 30 calendar days from the date the application is received in agency.
+The time standard for completing and processing a SCCA application is 30 calendar days from the date of the application.

 Recipients have the right to receive a redetermination notice at least 30 days prior to the end of their SCCA certification period.